tangledhelix/dotfiles/README.md

 -------------

 I am a Zsh user.
 This repo goes in conjunction with my [fork of oh-my-zsh][zfork].
-If you want to use zsh, I suggest cloning that repo into `~/.oh-my-zsh` and installing the `.z*` files from this repo.
+If you want to use my zsh setup, run `./install.pl zsh`.

 [zfork]: https://github.com/tangledhelix/oh-my-zsh

-You can use `./install.pl zsh` to install my Zsh setup.

 Using Bash does not need any external repos.
 Use `./install.pl bash` to install my Bash setup.
 I used Bash for many years, and those files are fairly mature, but I am no longer paying a lot of attention to them.

-I regularly use this setup with Mac OS X, Solaris, Linux and FreeBSD systems.
+I regularly use this setup with Mac OS X, Solaris, and Linux systems.
+I have used it with FreeBSD in the past.

 Some parts of the Bash, Zsh, and Vim configs may assume you have 256 color support in your terminal.
 If you are using Apple Terminal before OS X Lion,